 Step One: Measure Your Space

-Most of our lighting is customizable and made to order, so it’s important to make sure that you measure your space correctly.
-Exact measurements are a personal decision and can depend on the size and scale of the lights that you choose.
-Here are some of our top tips to help you properly measure and prepare to hang your lights.
+Most of our lighting is customizable and made to order, so it’s important to make sure that you measure your kitchen island correctly.
+Exact measurements are a personal decision and can depend on the surface area of your kitchen island as well as the overall size of your kitchen.
+The size and scale of the lights that you choose depends on the amount of space you have to hang them.
+Here are some of our top tips to help you properly measure and prepare to hang your lights:

-● We recommend that lights should sit around 30 to 36 inches above your countertop.
+● We recommend that lights should sit centered, around 30 to 36 inches above your island countertop.

 Bold and brilliant, our Ormandy Lighting Collection makes a statement.